-'''

 /YOUR/PATH/TO/TM5_INPUT/testdata_restart

-'''

-You can test restart options 31, 32, 33, and 5 with those data.
-See the README therein for details.
+You can test restart options 31 (obsolete), 32 (partial restart), 33 (full restart), and 5 (mmix) with those data.
+See the README therein for details, and the wiki page about restart.

 4.2.
 Benchmark subsets